KFPT

-KFPT (AM 790) is an American radio station broadcasting a sports format.
-Licensed to Clovis, California, United States, the station serves the Fresno area.
-790 ESPN Radio airs live sports, ESPN Radio programing and local ag reports.
-KFPT-AM is also Fresno's home of the FPU Sunbirds and professional sports like Oakland A's Baseball, San Jose Sharks & LA Lakers.
-The station is currently owned by Fat Dawgs 7 Broadcasting, LLC and features programming from ESPN Radio.
-KFPT is the sister station to KFIG 1430 ESPN Fresno.
+KFPT (790 AM) is a commercial radio station broadcasting a sports format.
+Licensed to Clovis, California, United States, the station serves metropolitan Fresno.
+Owned by Fat Dawgs 7 Broadcasting, LLC and features programming from ESPN Radio.
+KFPT is the sister station to KFIG, Fresno's other ESPN Radio affiliate.

 History

 The station went on the air as KXQR on 790 kHz in 1979, six years after receiving its construction permit, which in turn was 15 years after the group had first filed for the frequency in 1958.
 Several ownership changes occurred in the years between receiving the permit and signing on.
 Beginning in 1985, the station aired beautiful music with the call sign KXTC.
 The call letters were meant to imply "Ecstasy".
 The station changed its call sign to KOQO on September 28, 1988.

 Expanded Band assignment

 On March 17, 1997, the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KOQO authorized to move from 790 to 1630 kHz.
-A Construction Permit for the expanded band station was assigned the call letters KBEG on May 15, 1998, which were changed to KNAX on February 1, 1999, and to KOME on March 20, 2001.
-However the expanded band station was never built, and its Construction Permit was cancelled on January 15, 2004.
+A construction permit for the expanded band station was assigned the call letters KBEG on May 15, 1998, which were changed to KNAX on February 1, 1999, and to KOME on March 20, 2001.
+However the expanded band station was never built, and its construction permit was cancelled on January 15, 2004.